 Evaluation for Change in Eligibility

-A district shall evaluate a child before determining that the child is no longer a child with a disability.
-However, an evaluation is not required before the termination of eligibility due to graduation from secondary school with a regular diploma or due to exceeding the age eligibility for FAPE under state law; a summary of academic achievement and functional performance must be provided in these circumstances.
-20 U.S.C.
-1414(c)(5); 34 C.F.R.
-300.305(e), 19 TAC 89.1070(h)
+A district must evaluate a child with a disability before determining that the child is no longer a child with a disability.
+However, an evaluation is not required before the termination of eligibility due to graduation from secondary school with a regular diploma or due to exceeding the age eligibility for FAPE under state law.
+If a child's eligibility terminates under the aforementioned circumstances, a district must provide a summary of academic achievement and functional performance, which shall include recommendations on how to assist the child in meeting the child's postsecondary goals.
+34 C.F.R.
+300.305(e); 20 U.S.C.
+1414(c)(5)

 The parents have a right to obtain an independent educational evaluation of their child.
 If a parent requests an independent evaluation, a district shall provide the parents with information regarding where one can be obtained and the district's criteria for independent evaluations.